Téo & Téa: Release

 The album was released on CD in 2007 by Aero Productions and Warner Music labels.
 It was also released with a bonus DVD which features the same tracks mixed for 5.1 surround sound, as well as the video clip for the title track in high-definition, viewable on personal computers.
 The two computer-generated characters which appeared in the video clip of the title track are "like twins", one is male and one is female.

 Critical reception

 The Guardian writer Dave Simpson described the album melodies as "infantile", commenting that they "sound like a music-shop demonstration room in 1979".
-IndieLondon classified the album as "incredibly lively and sets the tone for the tracks that follow."
+IndieLondon described the opening number as "incredibly lively...sets the tone for the tracks that follow."
 Thom Jurek of AllMusic wrote "he may be retro but he's far from tired".